-- Fair Value is frequently adopted when any asset on the balance sheet is valued.
+- Companies frequently adopt Fair Value when valuing any asset on their balance sheet.
 One can explain Fair Value as the true worth of an asset and the Value at which it should be recorded.
 Historical Cost, on the contrary, refers to the asset’s original Value at the time of acquisition by the company.

 - Fair Value is not affected by external sources, and it is independent in itself as it is the basic intrinsic Value of the asset.
-After holding an asset for several years, the Historical Cost typically has little to no bearing on the market value.
+Therefore, after holding an asset for several years, the Historical Cost typically has little to no bearing on the market value.

-- Under the fair value method, the asset is tested for impairment annually.
+- Under the fair value method, the asset goes through impairment testing annually.
 Thus a loss from the impairment is booked in the income statement of that year.
 On the other hand, the historical Value does not account for an impairment loss.

-- The land is an example of an asset generally kept at the historical Value of purchase until one sells the land and profit is recorded in the books of accounts.
+- The land is an example of an asset generally at the historical Value of purchase until one sells the land and the profit recorded in the books of accounts.
 Marketable Securities are another example of an asset.

-- The Fair Value accounting method needs constant updating and review as the asset value keeps changing and assets are tested for impairment annually on the company balance sheet.
-On the other hand, an asset’s Historical Value does not change and is recorded in the balance sheet at the same amount every year and does not need constant updating and review.
+- The Fair Value accounting method needs constant updating and review as the asset value keeps changing and assets get an impairment test annually on the company balance sheet.
+On the other hand, an asset’s Historical Value does not change and gets recorded in the balance sheet at the same amount every year and does not need constant updating and review.